carl-baillargeon/eos_agni_radsec/README.md

 ```

 ## Installation
-To use this role, you need to download it from [GitHub](https://github.com/carl-baillargeon/eos_agni_radsec) and place it in a location where Ansible can find it.
+To use this role, you need to download it from GitHub and place it in a location where Ansible can find it.
 Here are the steps:

 1. Create a roles directory in your Ansible project if you haven't already:
 ```bash
 mkdir -p roles
 ```
-2. Clone the role repository from [GitHub](https://github.com/carl-baillargeon/eos_agni_radsec) into your roles directory:
+2. Clone the role repository from into your roles directory:
 ```bash
 git clone https://github.com/carl-baillargeon/eos_agni_radsec.git
 ```